SyedaQurrat/Study_Nest/README.md

 In the project directory, you can run:

-- `pnpm dev`: Runs the Next.js app in development mode.
+- `npm dev`: Runs the Next.js app in development mode.
-- `pnpm build`: Builds the app for production.
+- `npm build`: Builds the app for production.
-- `pnpm start`: Starts a Next.js production server.
+- `npm start`: Starts a Next.js production server.
-- `pnpm lint`: Runs ESLint to check for code quality.
+- `npm lint`: Runs ESLint to check for code quality.
-- `pnpm typecheck`: Runs the TypeScript compiler to check for type errors.
+- `npm typecheck`: Runs the TypeScript compiler to check for type errors.

 ## Firebase Setup